Many basic dog training classes encourage the use of treats in training.

 Myth: Cookie trainers carry food everywhere!

 Not necessarily.
 I never take treats on to a shoot for example.
 The best reward in the world for my gundogs is a retrieve.
-This is enough for them.
-But whilst training youngsters, yes I often have some treats with me.
-I really don’t find this to be a problem.

 I use a ‘bumbag’ or a deep pocket, and often treat with kibble or cubes of bread and cheese, which is not messy or too smelly.